 If you decided to go with MoistureShield decking for your outdoor space, then consider yourself in great shape; our composite decking offers superior protection against the elements and resists damage that can come from outdoor seasonal changes.
 At the foundation of every board is our proprietary Solid Core – an impermeable barrier that fights damage from moisture, rot, insects and other harmful elements.
+Even with the extra durability that comes with MoistureShield decking, many of these steps can also help you maintain a composite deck in winter.

 STORE your non-essential furniture and planter pots to help reduce trip hazards that might become obscured in heavy snow